KC-7/ecommerce/README.md

 | 30                    | As a Store Owner, I want a unique custom avatar for users.   | Customize an avatar for a user profile and verify its appearance. | ![test-image-29](#) | ✅ | TBC             |
 | 31                    | As a Store Owner, I want admin control of products, blogs, etc. | Use the admin panel to control various site aspects and verify changes. | ![test-image-30](#) | ✅ | TBC             |

 ---

 ### Automated Testing

-33 Automated tests were created for the project.
+Thirty three automated tests were created for the project using assistance from ChatGPT.
 They are located in the tests.py files in the following apps: about, avatar, bag, blog, checkout, home, products & profiles.

 #### Coverage Installation